houstondatavis/data-jam-July-2019/README.md

 # data-jam-July-2019
 dataset for july 2019 data jam on a dataset of open-source projects from federal government agencies

 The General Services Administration (GSA) is responsible for code.gov, a site that aggregates open-source code projects from across government agencies.
 Code.gov <a href="https://www.code.gov/about/compliance/inventory-code">establishes</a> metadata standards for code.json to follow and where they should go in order to be automatically harvested for inclusion in code.gov.
 Each federal agency should be storing their code.json in a page like data.<agency name>.gov/code.json.
-For example, data.nasa.gov/code.json.
+For example, the NSA's is https://code.nsa.gov/code.json

 ## The Code.gov API
 Code.gov has relatively recently started providing an API, which is described <a href="https://developers.code.gov/basics.html"> here</a>.